-Although experimental studies can allow for highly accurate assessments of the impacts of forest disturbances, space-for-time studies offer a number of advantages.
-One of these is that they investigate disturbances that have occurred in the real world, rather than simulated disturbances, such as when rainfall is restricted in a precipitation change experiment.
-This means that the intensity of the disturbance is potentially more representative of real-world conditions than those where experimental manipulations have been carried out (Korell et al., 2020; Martin et al., 2024).
-In addition, the use of space-fortime approaches allow for chronosequences to be used, where differently aged forest patches are measured to infer long-term dynamics, which would be impossible to do using experimental methods (Walker et al., 2010).
-Given the pros and cons of different methodologies, we argue that researchers should aim to increase the number of studies using methodologies that are underrepresented for each disturbance type.
-In the cases of fire, pest and pathogens, and windthrow we encourage more experimental work to allow causality to be more clearly characterised.
-In the case of precipitation change, we recommend the establishment of long-term monitoring programs which could be used to examine the effect of droughts or large precipitation events in a more realistic manner.
+Given the pros and cons of different study designs, we argue that researchers should aim to increase the number of studies using designs that are underrepresented for each disturbance type.
+In the cases of fire, pest and pathogens, and windthrow we encourage, where possible, more experimental work to allow causality to be more clearly characterised.
+In the case of precipitation change, we recommend the establishment of long-term monitoring programs of soil and litter fauna which could be used to examine the effect of droughts or large precipitation events in a more realistic manner.
 Such varied methods would allow for testing of the impacts of different methodologies on observed results (França et al., 2016).

 We found that most studies were relatively short term, typically lasting for less than 3 years, although there were some studies on fire impacts that were more long-term.
 Consequently, we lack a good understanding of the long-term impacts of natural forest disturbances on soil and litter fauna, such as the recovery of populations and communities (Malmström, 2010).
 This is concerning, because the little information we have suggests that recovery of soil organisms after fire is very limited (Pressler et al., 2019).
 This reflects a common issue in ecology: the logistical challenges of long-term research, short-term funding, and the pressure for quick results.
 Additionally, most studies did not report the intensity of disturbance that soil fauna were exposed to, although many studies of precipitation change did report this - likely because changes in precipitation are easy to quantify and studies of precipitation were often controlled experiments.
-This lack of data on the intensity of disturbances other than precipitation change hinders our ability to generalise about the impacts of varying disturbance intensity, which is perceived as being one of the key determinants of disturbance impact (Malmström, 2010; Zaitsev et al., 2016; Pressler et al., 2019).
+This lack of data on disturbance intensity, beyond precipitation change, hinders our ability to produce more nuanced projections of disturbance impact (Malmström, 2010; Zaitsev et al., 2016; Pressler et al., 2019).
 While the availability of this information for studies of precipitation change has allowed for more nuanced analyses of how impact varies as the magnitude of precipitation change is altered (Goncharov et al., 2023; Martin et al., 2024) similar analysis for fire, windthrow, and insect pests and pathogens are unlikely to be possible.
-As such, we urge primary researchers to report indicators of disturbance severity where possible and for researchers working on syntheses to contact primary authors directly to gain more details about disturbance severity.
+As such, we urge primary researchers to work towards producing standardised indicators of disturbance severity and where appropriate to use these in their primary studies.
+In the case of researchers working on syntheses we recommend they contact primary authors directly to gain more details about disturbance severity where needed.

-(3) Future directions for primary studies and evidence synthesis
+Future directions for primary studies and evidence synthesis